Zywave/booster/src/_areas/design-system/components/buttons.md

 Disable state occurs when an action currently isn't available.
 Disabled buttons should only be used when an action can be taken within the current UI to enable the button.
 If no action can be taken to enable the button, then the button should be hidden instead of disabled.

-Note: We have added the CSS property `pointer-events: none;` to this button style that will further prevent users from clicking a disabled button.
+<docs-note>Note: We have added the CSS property `pointer-events: none;` to this button style that will further prevent users from clicking a disabled button.</docs-note>

 #### Blue background button states

 Used in the Shell Action Bar.
-For more information, see [Shell documentation](https://booster.zywave.dev/design-system/components/shell/?tab=usage).
+For more information, see [Shell documentation](/design-system/components/shell/?tab=usage).

 ![](/images/button-docs-states-bluebg.png)